 Lilienfeld, S.O., Lynn, S.J., & Lohr, J.M.
 (2014).
 Science and pseudoscience in clinical psychology.
-MIT Press
+MIT Press accessible through the course website.

-Course Requirements and Expectations: Keeping up with this online course is the student's responsibility (i.e., not mine).
-You can expect this class to be demanding but hopefully personally and intellectually fulfilling.
-The course requires you to read, think, write, and apply what you are learning.
-Class lectures, assignments, and additional required readings are only accessible through the course website.
 Assignments must be submitted electronically through the course website as well.
-I will NOT accept your assignments via email.
+I will NOT accept your assignment via email.
 In anticipation of technical difficulties, make sure you turn in assignments early and double check that they have uploaded.
-If you experience technical difficulties, you must contact (call or chat; not email) the UF help desk immediately to explain to them your technical difficulty (and send me your incident number via Canvas Inbox).
-I must have the case number for follow up.
+If you experience technical difficulties, you must contact (call or chat.
+Don't email) the UF help desk immediately to explain to them your technical difficulty (and send me your incident number via Canvas Inbox).
+I must have the case number for follow up, but note that this does not automatically extend the deadlines.